EUROMicroFest 2019 May 24-25 Freiburg, Germany – ENGLISH PROGRAMME

 - To sponsor and promote concerts, lectures, research and conferences of microtonal music

 - To develop networks of microtonal composers, performers, instrument designers and builders

 - To place microtonality in a wider artistic and cultural context

 - To develop working partnerships with institutions in the inception of microtonal projects

 - To build our catalogue as a publisher of printed and recorded music

-Microtonal Projects have a package of Resources which includes documentation of some of our past events.
+Microtonal Projects have a package of Resources which includes documentation of some of our past events and a list of microtonal recorder music which is a supplement to the repertoire list in The Microtonal Recorder Manual (pub.
+Moeck).
+We are adding to this folder regularly.
 Fill in the contact form to receive an invitation to access this folder.

 Make contact with us on Social Media: